 According to the Centers for Disease Control and Prevention (CDC), falls are the number one cause of death and injury for older adults.
 The CDC reports that one elderly adult falls down every second.

 The CDC recently released data for 2014 that indicated there were 29 million falls resulting in seven million injuries in the U.S. Approximately 27,000 older adults die because of falls or complications related to falls each year.
+If you believe a loved one recently fell due to nursing home abuse, contact our personal injury lawyers in Tulsa today.

 Encouraging Fall Prevention